 At the time little was known about the world's geography, Columbus and explorers of his time thought by sailing west across the Atlantic they would eventually run into China and the Far East.
 They had no conception of the large continent in between, North America, or the expanse of the Pacific Ocean beyond.
 So when they found Cuba three months later they thought it was China and they suspected that the Isle of Hispaniola, where he established his first colony, was likely Japan.

 Columbus' efforts started the impetus by Spain, England and France to explore the western seas as they knew there was a wealth of treasure awaiting.
 All of us of past English, Spanish or French descent, as well as all Europeans who came to this great land, likely would not be here now had it not been for such great explorers who braved the elements to expand their national horizons.
-And for the anti-Columbus movements of those agitators are in significant number today, either jealous or angry that America grew from this early beginning and who want to rewrite history, I say it's just too late.
+And for the anti-Columbus movements of those agitators who are in significant number today, they suffer from either jealousy or are angry that America grew from this early beginning and they want to void it with a rewrite of history.
+I say that they are way past that point in time and need to focus on something that is worthwhile other than hate.
 You can't put the truth back in a bottle just because you don't like it.
 The adventurous nature of man has led to great explorations since he was created, spreading his culture to places previously not imagined.
 This spirit and adventure is what led to the greatness that became America, the most noble experiment in government the world has ever known.
 So it's time to get over it and face the truth instead of fabricating a substitute.